blaisebaileyfinnegan/spelling/README.md

 spelling
 ========

 Context-based spelling corrector, where the input word only has deleted characters.
+The default installation is based on a biological context.

 Important: This assumes that the incorrectly spelled words are simply spliced!
 This was written in an attempt to correct words in UCI's course titles on